elicia4/linux_notes/tools/vim/03-files-and-tabs.md

 (make sure to add some text to the file, otherwise the tab name at the top won't change, though the file itself will appear in the directory you're in)

-To edit a file use:
+To edit a new file use:

 	:edit <name> OR :e <name>